Introduction: How to Make a Bird Feeder Out of Ikea Plates

 Note: I used the largest bit I had which was slightly smaller than the bolt.
 Bamboo is a soft and easy material to work with so I lightly filed the hole until it fit the bolt.

-Step 3: Step 3.
-Thread the bolt through the plates and secure with washers, nuts, and fasteners
+Step 3.
+Thread the bolt through the two plates and use your washers, nuts, and fasteners to secure it in place.

 I used a few different washers and fasteners to give the feeder the best support I could.